-- Best external hard drives of 2020
+- Best external hard drives

-- Best cloud storage of 2020 online: free, paid and business options
+- Best cloud storage online: free, paid and business options

 It builds on the brilliant design and performance of its predecessor, the Samsung T3 SSD (also on this best portable SSD list), but brings it up to date with an incredibly fast USB Type-C connection that ekes out every last drop of performance from the solid state drive inside.

 Read the full review: Samsung Portable SSD T5

 This is an impressively slim external SSD, at only 9mm thick with a footprint of 94 x 79mm.
 Best of all, it's affordable – with prices likely to drop – and it’s an excellent performer, relatively small, plus it has a nice design and a three-year warranty.

 Read the full review: Seagate Fast SSD 500GB

 However, that pure dedication to speed comes at some expense.
 First, there's the financial expense, as this is a pricey external SSD.
 It's also larger and bulkier than the Samsung T3 or Samsung T5, which are also on this list.
 The device is fairly heavy at 150g, triple the weight of the Samsung T5, and at 116 x 60 x 18mm, it can best be described as portable rather than miniature.

 Read the full review: Samsung X5 Portable SSD

-4. Adata SE730H External SSD
+Read the full review: Adata SE730H External SSD

-However, over Wi-Fi, you're not utilising the full speed of the SSD.
+However, over Wi-Fi, you're not utilizing the full speed of the SSD.
 It also connects via USB 3.0, which offers very good speeds, but not quite as fast as USB Type-C or Thunderbolt.
 But the flexibility and durability of the WD My Passport Wireless SSD is certainly tempting, plus it comes with a built-in SD card reader, making it one of the best portable SSDs for photographers.